-3.B.5 For Emission Points AA-303 through AA-306 and AA-321, the permittee shall not allow emissions from each process to bypass its associated air pollution control device.
-In the event that a control device malfunctions or becomes non-operational, the permittee shall cease operations at the corresponding process until such time when repairs can be made to return the control device to its normal operational state.

-(Ref.: 11 Miss.
+- 3.B.5 For Emission Points AA-303 through AA-306 and AA-321, the permittee shall not allow emissions from each process to bypass its associated air pollution control device.
+In the event that a control device malfunctions or becomes non-operational, the permittee shall cease operations at the corresponding process until such time when repairs can be made to return the control device to its normal operational state. - (Ref.: 11 Miss.
 Admin.
 Code, Pt.
-2, R. 2.2.B(10)., as established in the Title V Operating Permit issued December 13, 2021)

-3.B.6 For Emission Point AA-305, the permittee shall limit the emission of filterable particulate matter and particulate matter less than 10 $\mu$ m in diameter (PM / PM10) to more than 4.0 pounds per hour and 10.0 tons per year (tpy) based on a rolling 12-month total basis.

-(Ref.: 11 Miss.
+2, R. 2.2.B(10)., as established in the Title V Operating Permit issued December 13, 2021) - 3.B.6 For Emission Point AA-305, the permittee shall limit the emission of filterable particulate matter and particulate matter less than 10 μ m in diameter (PM / PM10) to more than 4.0 pounds per hour and 10.0 tons per year (tpy) based on a rolling 12-month total basis. - (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 2.2.B(10)., as established in Operating Permit issued November 18, 1986; modified February 10, 1987 and March 22, 1998)

-3.B.7 For Emission Point AA-315, the permittee may shakedown the three (3) replacement plywood presses for a period not to exceed one hundred eighty (180) days after the start-up of the presses.
+2, R. 2.2.B(10)., as established in Operating Permit issued November 18, 1986; modified February 10, 1987 and March 22, 1998) - 3.B.7 For Emission Point AA-315, the permittee may shakedown a new replacement plywood press for a period not to exceed one hundred eighty (180) days after the start-up of the press.

-For the purpose of this permit, "shakedown" is considered the period beginning with start-up and ending once the safe, efficient, and reliable operation of the new plywood presses has been achieved.
+For the purpose of this permit, "shakedown" is considered the period beginning with start-up of a press and ending once the safe, efficient, and reliable operation of a new plywood press has been achieved.